 Soft-boiled chunky egg salad with lavender mustard is a fun and elegant twist on traditional egg salad using a mustard mayonnaise and a hint of lavender!
-It’s the perfect breakfast, lunch, or dinner recipe and is ready in under 30 minutes!

 I never thought in a million years that my garden would do as well as it would do.
 It was almost too much, and I can’t believe I’m saying that.
 I have far too much produce, and am definitely going to have to end up giving a lot of it away!
 Besides my humongous zucchini and squash, my perfectly plump tomatoes, vibrant baby carrots, and the most adorable brussels sprouts doing so well, my lettuce and arugula went out of control.